 The term “tuxitude” refers to the particular attitude of tuxedo cats.
 What makes these cats easy to spot is their black and white coats and their elegant attitude.
 However, despite their solemn appearance, tuxies are said to have dog-like personalities.

-They are extremely friendly, playful, and outgoing but also affectionate, making them very nice to be around.
+They have remarkable characteristics, such as being extremely friendly, playful, and outgoing but also affectionate, making them very nice to be around.
 They create close bonds with their owners and have a friendly attitude to new people.

 Fact No. 7 – Tuxedo Cats Might Have Magical Powers

-People say that their black and white coats make tuxies virtually invisible during a vernal or diurnal equinox.
-In fact, some regard this as proof of their magical powers.
+People say that their bicolor black and white coats make tuxies virtually invisible during a vernal or diurnal equinox.
+In fact, some regard this cat as proof of their magical powers.

 If you are open to the spiritual side, then a tuxedo cat might be the companion you are looking for.
 Or a tuxie can show you the magic in the world.